Mogens Lykketoft: Member of the Folketing

+After the 2019 Danish general election, Lykketoft stepped down from his position as an MP in the Folketing, bringing an end to his nearly 40-year tenure.

 Speaker of Folketing

 In October 2009 he became member of "the Præsidium of the Folketing" (the unified leadership of the Danish parliament).
 And after the election victory of the Socialist-Social Democrat-Social Liberal coalition in the 2011 general election he became President of the Parliament of Denmark.

 As President or Speaker of the Folketing he has been on official visits to Turkey (2014), Iceland (2014), Slovakia (2013), Greece (2013), The Bundestag in Berlin (2013) and The United States Congress in Washington (2012).
 He has also been on work visits to Mexico (2014), Palestine (2014), Mongolia (2013), Burma, (2013), Albania (2012), Bulgaria (2012), Vietnam (2012) and Indonesia (2012).

 UN General assembly

-In 2013 Lykketoft was nominated to the position of President of the United Nations General Assembly by the Danish government.
-He was the only official candidate for the WEOG group.
-When elected he will not resign as a Danish MP but rather take a leave of absence returning to the Folketing after his UN appointment has ended.
-He will run for office in the upcoming Danish general election.
+In March 2013, Lykketoft was nominated for the position of President of the United Nations General Assembly by the Danish government.
+He was the sole official candidate from the Western European and Others Group and received their nomination in November 2014.
+On 15 June 2015, he made history by becoming the first Dane ever to be elected to this prestigious position, and oversaw the Seventieth session of the United Nations General Assembly.

+During his presidency, he would not resign as a Danish MP but rather take a leave of absence returning to the Folketing after his UN appointment has ended.
+He returned to the Danish parliament at the end of his United Nations presidency in October 2016.